Red Sox's Chris Sale: Another bullpen on tap

-Sale (ribs) will throw another bullpen session Tuesday and then "hopefully" a live batting practice session Friday, according to manager Alex Cora, Christopher Smith of The Springfield Republican reports.
+Sale (ribs) is scheduled to throw another bullpen session Friday before progressing to live batting practice next week, Christopher Smith of The Springfield Republican reports.

-Sale threw a 25-pitch bullpen session Saturday.
-It continues to be a gradual buildup for the veteran southpaw.
-We'll know if he's progressing as expected based on whether he can throw the live batting practice session Friday.
+The veteran left-hander originally lined up for live batting practice Friday, but things were pushed back a few days due to a stomach bug.
+Sale has been slowly ramping up his bullpen sessions over the past couple weeks, and advancing to face live hitter will represent a significant step in his rehab program.

 More News